ColinRCasto/Grappler/README.md

 ### Suplex

-You may push a creature prone in an unoccupied space adjancent to you, dropping prone yourself in the process, and dealing damage equal to your Bare Handed die + your Strength modifier.
+Make an attack roll against a creature you are grappling, on success, you may push a creature prone in an unoccupied space adjancent to you, dropping prone yourself in the process, and dealing damage equal to your Bare Handed die + your Strength modifier.

 ### Body Slam